 - Written by Adam Gatt Penrith City Council (02) 4732 7777 (02) 4732 7958 firstname.lastname@example.org https://www.penrithcity.nsw.gov.au 601 High St Penrith NSW 2750 Australia

 Council works with a range of local and regional organisations as well as the Transport for NSW and NSW Police to improve safety and awareness on our roads.
-Contact our Road Safety Officer on 4732 7777.
+For further information contact our Road Safety Officer on 4732 7777.

 Want to suggest a speed limit change or a location that needs a speed camera?
 Visit the State Government's Safer Roads NSW website.